M&A: upper mid-market and premium deals, £500m+ in London

 - Acted for The Hanover Insurance Group on its $950m sale of Chaucer to China Reinsurance Corporation

 Milbank regularly handles multi-jurisdictional M&A transactions, with matters originating from the Middle East, Asia, continental Europe and both sides of the Atlantic.
 Particularly notable has been the firm's strength in UK/US/Germany transactions, on which the London office collaborates with the New York and Munich offices, such as Advent International's on the $3.25bn acquisition of General Electric's distributed power business.
 Key industry sectors include financial services, energy and natural resources, leisure and gaming and technology.
 The practice is co-headed by Mark Stamp and Stuart Harray; both of whom have experience acting for private equity clients, in addition to Stamp's expertise representing financial institutions and Harray's specific sector strengths in energy and natural resources and mining and minerals.
-Multiple hires across the finance and restructuring departments over the past year have added strength to the corporate department, although Daniel Wayte departed the M&A practice for Orrick, Herrington & Sutcliffe (Europe) LLP.
+Lisa O’Neill joined the team from McDermott Will & Emery UK LLP in early 2019, and multiple hires across the finance and restructuring departments over the past year have added strength to the corporate department, although Daniel Wayte departed for Orrick, Herrington & Sutcliffe (Europe) LLP.

 Mark Stamp; Stuart Harray